What is an ETF?

 Pricing risk: There may be times or circumstances where the market price of an ETF may not properly reflect its net asset value (for example, where the ETF’s underlying assets are illiquid).
 This may result in investors paying too much to buy an ETF or selling at a discount.

-Generally, ETF issuers engage market makers to ensure the pricing of ETFs remain close to net asset value; as a result, it’s rare that ETFs trade a significant premium or discount to their NAV.
+Generally, ETF issuers engage market makers to ensure the pricing of ETFs remains close to net asset value; as a result, it’s rare that ETFs trade a significant premium or discount to their NAV.

 Six Park ensures it places orders to buy and sell at those times of day considered optimal to receive a price that is close to the NAV of the underlying assets.
-For Australian assets, that’s generally 30 minutes after the market opens, for international assets, when the market for the underlying asset is open.
+For Australian assets, that’s generally 30 minutes after the market opens.
+For international assets, when the market for the underlying asset is open.

 Tracking error: Fees, taxes and other factors can all influence how closely an ETF is able to track its target index.
 This tracking error differs across ETFs and can influence investor returns.